-As of September 30, 2022, the Company had 367 full-time employees.
+As of September 30, 2023, the Company had 314 full-time and 3 part-time employees.
 The Company has a collective bargaining agreement covering employees at its Marquette, Iowa facility.
 No other employees are represented by a labor union or collective bargaining agreement.